* Bargain-hunting after refunding fuels U.S. bond appetite

 By Richard Leong

-NEW YORK, May 12 U.S. Treasury yields fell on
+NEW YORK, May 12 The U.S. Treasuries market

 Demand for Treasuries was also stoked by bargain-minded